CMPSC-304-Robotic-Agents-Spring-2024/course_information/README.md

 #### Projects

-Graded on a percentage and credit/no-credit basis, these team-based assignments invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your robotic agent system.
+Graded on a percentage and credit/no-credit basis, five project assignments, invite students to experiment with various tools and techniques for designing, implementing, evaluating, and documenting your robotic agent system.
 Additionally, you will be required to submit reflections on the civic learning components if relevant to the particular project.
 To best ensure that students are ready to develop software  after graduation, students will complete most of the lab assignments in teams.
 Many of the lab assignments in this course will expect students to give both a presentation and a demonstration of the system that they created.

 #### Presentations